 These Deep Fried Apple Pies are just delicious.
 I was inspired to make them by my deep love/obsession for McDonalds Apple Pies, only to find that they don’t make them like this anymore and simply bake them.
 WTF????
 They must use some serious McDonalds tomfoolery to magic up that deep fried feeling on something baked and I am afraid, try as I might, I could not find a way to do the same.
-In some ways this recipe goes against the “easy, no stress” theme of my blog simply because of the puff pastry’s propensity to gather oil rather easily if a couple of points aren’t adhered too and in fact I have had some feedback to substantiate this.
+In some ways this recipe goes against the “easy, no stress” theme of my blog simply because of the puff pastry’s propensity to gather oil if a couple of points aren’t adhered too and in fact I have had some feedback to substantiate this.
 So I have amended this recipe to address/make the important bits clearer.
-However it is entirely possible to produce crisp pockets of cinnamony apple heaven if you adhere to these points.
+However it IS entirely possible to produce crisp pockets of cinnamony apple heaven if you simply follow these points.
 So here we are, stood in front of some boiling oil, a few words of caution are now to follow.

 - These pies are prone to taking up oil if the temperature isn’t kept on the button.
 So I almost insist that you need a sugar thermometer or such like in the oil at all times.